edistyping/favoriteshirts-frontend/README.md

         - (Done) Upvote/DownVote doesn't change once a User clicks it
         - (Done) After adding a comment, Username doesn't show up instantly

+        - (Done )When a Page is selected, fix that message thing
+            - Need a Loading variable
+                loading, products (null, 0, 0+)

     - Allow user to pick a favorite color when creating a username
         - For Comment/Post, show their color